mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

         Disabled
             Will never activated.
         On Touch Drag
-            Will activate if it can recognise a touch event.
+            Will activate if it can recognize a touch event.
 May not always work.
         On Click Drag
-            Will activate when it can recognise a click event, will always work.
+            Will activate when it can recognize a click event, will always work.

     Sensitivity
         How quickly the feature activates, this effective determines the length of the drag.